What are the Symptoms of Viral Endocarditis?

 Patients may present with respiratory distress, ventricular dysfunction, dehiscence of prosthetic patches, or even signs of heart failure and pulmonary hypertension.
 However, little is known about the symptoms of viral endocarditis.

 Viral endocarditis often overlaps with myocarditis, presenting non-specific signs such as chest pain, elevated cardiac enzymes, and ECG abnormalities.
-In some cases, patients remain asymptomatic until severe complications arise.
+Due to the absence of well-defined human cases, symptom progression and natural history remain uncertain.

 What is the Potential Treatment for Viral Endocarditis?